-The onboard VGA adapter is based on the CHIPS VGA Flat Panel/CRT controller and is fully IBM VGA compatible.
+The onboard VGA adapter is based on the Cx5530 VGA Flat Panel/CRT controller.
 This controller offers a large set of extended functions and higher resolutions.
 If you intend to use your VGA adapter in standard VGA modes only, you do not need to install any of these drivers.
 Since your VGA adapter is fully compatible, it does not require any special drivers to operate in standard modes.